itzmanish/android_kernel_doogee_y200/README.md

 `popd`

-3) Выбрать нужный конфиг
+3) select the desired configuration

 `make Sprint4g_defconfig`

-4) Собрать
+4) build

 `make -j4`

-5) Взять получившийся zImage-dts из папки arch/arm/boot

-6) Упаковать его с помощью Carliv Image Kitchen в понравившийся 32битный boot.img (я пакую в SlimLP от МТС Smart Sprint 4G)

-6) В system порта поменять модем на МТСовый.

-8) Прошить.
+5) Take the resulting zImage dts in the folder arch/arm/boot

+6) Pack it using Carliv Image Kitchen

+7) Flash

 Special credit goes to:
 assusdan